benyoung93/bioinformatic_tutorials/Species_tree_inference_from_SCOs/README.md

 The first step here is to extract the best model from each gene tree generated in the previous step.
 I have written `select_model.py` which autoimates this for you.
 Remember, you can run `select_model.py --help` to check what the inputs, outputs and other flags are doing.

+An important note here is that the `best_models.tsv` and partition file SCOs **MUST** match.
+The `select_model.py` has a suffix flag in it where you can select a suffix to match the partition file.
+Here, our partition file SCOs (file is the `.nex.nex` in `iqtree_all`) look like `SCOall.txt.OrthoGroupxx.trimmed` whereas if you ran the best_models with no suffix `SCOall.txt.OrthoGroupxx` would be included.
+Thus, including the `--suffix .trimmed` in the script below we match everything up.

 ```
 cd /scratch/alpine/beyo2625/species_tree_tut